traefik/traefik/middlewares/audittap/README.md

 * auditSink.inclusions.incname (optional): include for auditing if header matches condition
 * auditSink.exclusions.excname (optional): exclude for auditing if header matches condition
 * headerMappings: dynamic extraction of headers into a section of the audit event
+* requestBodyCaptures: include request body in the audit

 ### Notes
 maskFields / maskValue behaviour varies depending on the proxyingFor style.
 Currently this is only applied for proxyingFor=MDTP in which case the masking is only applied for request/response payloads whose content type is _application/x-www-form-urlencoded_.

-headerMappings are applied by the MDTP audit tap
+headerMappings, requestBodyCaptures are currently only applied by the MDTP audit tap

 inclusions/exclusions filters control request auditing based on the header name when the header satisfies any of the specified values.
 Matching condition can be
     * contains